-- A 74HC138 decoder can be used to select a range of addresses - The outputs of the 74HC138 are used to select up to 8 different devices - The enable inputs are used to determine when one of the 8 different devices should be selected - $\bullet$ Because the data part of the memory cycle occurs when E is high, the active high enable input is usually connected to the HCS12's E clock
+• A 74HC138 decoder can be used to select a range of addresses

+• The outputs of the 74HC138 are used to select up to 8 different devices

+• The enable inputs are used to determine when one of the 8 different devices should be selected

+• Because the data part of the memory cycle occurs when E is high, the active high enable input is usually connected to the HCS12's E clock

-- The active low enable inputs are usually connected to highest-order address lines (A15 and A14), or to combinational logic which is driven by highest-order address lines - The address inputs of the 74HC138 are usually connected to the next highest-order address bits.
-Sometimes the low-order address input is connected to the R/W line of the HCS12 to allow separate selection of input and output devices - For example, A15 and A14 are connected to the active low enable inputs.
-This means that one of the outputs will be selected only when A15 and A14 are low, or for the address range 0x4000 to 0x7fff - The Y5 output may be connected to a device which needs only one address - In this case, the device will be accessed with any address from 0x6800 to 0x6fff - This is called partial address decoding to save expense, we do not decode all address lines, but only enough to put in the number of devices we need - We also need to demultiplex only those address lines we decode, which also saves some expense
+• The active low enable inputs are usually connected to highest-order address lines (A15 and A14), or to combinational logic which is driven by highest-order address lines

+• The address inputs of the 74HC138 are usually connected to the next highest-order address bits.
+Sometimes the low-order address input is connected to the R/W line of the HCS12 to allow separate selection of input and output devices

+• For example, A15 and A14 are connected to the active low enable inputs.
+This means that one of the outputs will be selected only when A15 and A14 are low, or for the address range 0x4000 to 0x7fff

+• A13, A12 and A11 are connected to the three address inputs of the 74HC138.
+For example, address Y5 will be low when A13 A12 A11 are 1 0 1.
+Thus Y5 will be select for addresses from 0110-1000-0000-00002 to 0110-1111-11112, or from 0x6800 to 0x6fff

+- The Y5 output may be connected to a device which needs only one address - In this case, the device will be accessed with any address from 0x2fff to 0x6800 - This is called partial address decoding to save expense, we do not decode all address lines, but only enough to put in the number of devices we need - We also need to demultiplex only those address lines we decode, which also saves some expense